biplovbhandari/ripple1d/docs/source/tech_summary.rst

-The following steps outline a typical workflow for setting up a HEC-RAS model for use in FIM and SRC production.
+The following steps outline a typical workflow for setting up a HEC-RAS model for use in FIM and scenario production.

 1 - Model identification and data extraction
 --------------------------------------------